Viper-Roleplay/ObsidianStaffGuide/💻❓ Computer Help.md

-#ComputerHelp #CleanUpGuide
+# ComputerHelp #CleanUpGuide
-## Liam's clean up guild
+## Liam's Clean-Up Guide

-Easiest things to do would be:
+### Easiest Things to Do

-Google 'page file size + your windows version' and change this windows setting that reserves hard drive space as RAM Should be set to 1.5x your physically installed RAM Search 'Graphics' in windows and enable the toggle in that window Go down to 'Browse' find your FiveM and GTAV .exe files and add them, select them again select 'Options' and make sure they are both set to high performance.
+1. **Google** 'page file size + your Windows version' and adjust this setting that reserves hard drive space as RAM.
+It should be set to **1.5x your physically installed RAM**.

-These things together might take you 15 minutes if you really struggle but i'm sure you can figure it out

-If you're still having issues chances are something is wrong and some easy things to quick diagnose / fix would be:
+2. **Search** 'Graphics' in Windows settings and enable the toggle for graphics settings.
+3. Scroll down to **'Browse'**, find your FiveM and GTAV `.exe` files, and add them.
+Select them again, click **'Options'**, and make sure both are set to **high performance**.

+These steps should only take you about **15 minutes**—even if you're struggling a bit, it’s manageable!

+---

+### If You're Still Having Issues

+If the above doesn’t help, there are some **easy diagnostics** and fixes to try:

+1. **Check Your Temperatures!**
+   - Download and use **HWMonitor** (or any similar tool) to check your CPU temperatures.
-Check your temperatures!
-Many programs available but i would recommend hardware monitor (HWMonitor).
-This is very important to rule out, if your above 85 C - 90 C then your CPU is likely throttling itself to stay alive!
-Regular cleaning is required for your computer, if its been awhile then a good cleaning will likely solve your issue
+   - If your temperatures are above **85°C - 90°C**, your CPU is likely throttling itself to prevent damage. **Regular cleaning** of your PC is essential—if it’s been a while, this could be your fix.

-Update your video drivers using your GPU software
-It will either be name Geforce Experience or AMD Adrenaline

-Free up space and remove un-used programs
+2. **Update Your Video Drivers**
+   - Use your GPU software to update the video drivers.
+Look for **Geforce Experience** (NVIDIA) or **AMD Adrenaline** (for AMD GPUs).

+3. **Free Up Space and Remove Unused Programs**
-Sounds silly but its easy to forget about the games and programs you've downloaded over years.
-Lots of programs have weird conflicts that usually manifest in strange stutters or lag spikes
+   - It may sound trivial, but many programs you’ve downloaded over the years may cause conflicts, resulting in stutters or lag spikes.
-A really good program for this is called WinDirStat allows you to very easily see where your drive space is being used.
+   - A great tool for freeing up space is **WinDirStat**, which helps you see where your drive space is being used.

-If you are really struggling and have genuinely done everything above, then its time to think about giving the computer a good ole refresh depending on how long its been.

-If you've somewhat recently received / built your computer (less than 6months) then I would start with refreshing video drivers with a very good program called DDU (Direct Display Uninstaller)
+---

+### If You're Still Struggling

+If you’ve followed all of the above and still have issues, it's time for a **more significant refresh**:

-This will allow you to re-install your video drivers as if you just installed windows
+- If your computer is **less than 6 months old**, start by refreshing your **video drivers** using **DDU (Display Driver Uninstaller)**.
+This tool allows you to reinstall video drivers as if you just installed Windows.

-if it's been more than 8 months since you've built or received your computer than I would recommend re-installing windows This is something I personally will do when I'm struggling heavily with performance as windows gets bogged down very quickly over time.
-If you go this route you end up redownloading fresh drivers anyways and you fix any hidden program conflicts or deep rooted windows errors If you want to know how to do this i can give you some good links to learn (it's not very hard)

-Any of the programs can be easily found via google.
-Get in the habit of using google as that is how I've learned all I know about computers!

-Best of luck to you
+- If it's been **more than 8 months** since you’ve built or received your computer, I recommend **reinstalling Windows**.
+Over time, Windows can get bogged down, and this step will help:
+  - Redownload fresh drivers.
+  - Fix hidden program conflicts or deep-rooted system errors.
+  - It may sound intimidating, but it's easy—feel free to ask me for guides or links if you need help!

+---

+### Additional Tips

+- **Google** is your friend!
+Most of the information and solutions I know I learned through searching online.
+Don’t be afraid to look things up when you’re in doubt.

+**Best of luck!**